FarazPatankar/fantasypl/README.md

 | eventId | ID of a gameweek | number | -       | true     |

 ```
-import { fetchEntryEvent } from 'fpl-api'
+import { fetchEntryEvent } from 'fantasypl'

 const entryId = 1
 const eventId = 38